tysonholub/pyplate/README.md

 ```bash
 git remote add origin <remote repository>
 ```
-Remove and replace (or rename) the `pysrc/boilerplate` module to start your new project.
-Be sure to also replace `boilerplate` references in `pyproject.toml` with your new module / project name.
+Remove and replace (or rename) the `pysrc/pyplate` module to start your new project.
+Be sure to also replace `pyplate` references in `pyproject.toml` with your new module / project name.

 You can also add this repository to an existing project as the `boilerplate` remote, then run `just update_boilerplate` to pull latest changes from the `boilerplate` remote.
 Note that this could result in a lot of conflicts to resolve, depending on your project structure.